kotarf/dragon-opengl/README.md

 # Dragon OpenGL

 Renders variants of the Stanford Dragon (1996) using up-to-date OpenGL code.
 [GLFW](https://www.glfw.org/) is used as the window manager.
 [glad](https://github.com/Dav1dde/glad) is used as the context loader.
+OpenGL profile 4.6 is required.

 This is a university project and is not productionized, but could serve as a fair "starter" project since many concepts and examples from various OpenGL tutorials are used.

+There is an emphasis on implementing a normal mapping in glsl, secondarily on flat and gouraud shading for comparison across each shading method.

 ## Credits
 ### Meshes